Creating and Running Symfony Projects

 DefaultController

-:php<?php // src/Controller/DefaultController.php namespace App\Controller; use Symfony\Component\HttpFoundation\Response; use Symfony\Component\Routing\Annotation\Route; use Doctrine\ORM\EntityManagerInterface; use App\Entity\User; use Symfony\Component\HttpFoundation\JsonResponse; use Symfony\Contracts\Cache\CacheInterface; // Import CacheInterface class DefaultController { private $entityManager; private $cache; // Add cache property // Inject CacheInterface into constructor public function __construct(EntityManagerInterface $entityManager, CacheInterface $cache) { $this->entityManager = $entityManager; $this->cache = $cache; } // ... other methods ... }
+:php<?php // src/Controller/DefaultController.php namespace App\Controller; use Symfony\Component\HttpFoundation\Response; use Symfony\Component\Routing\Annotation\Route; use Doctrine\ORM\EntityManagerInterface; use App\Entity\User; use Symfony\Component\HttpFoundation\JsonResponse; use Symfony\Contracts\Cache\CacheInterface; // Import CacheInterface class DefaultController { private $entityManager; private $cache; // Add cache property // Constructor injection for CacheInterface public function __construct(EntityManagerInterface $entityManager, CacheInterface $cache) { $this->entityManager = $entityManager; $this->cache = $cache; // Assign cache } // ... other methods ... }

 1